FAQsFrequently Asked Questions - Immanuel Lutheran School

 For more information, see Academics

-How often are new textbooks purchased for the classrooms?
-Who selects the new textbooks?
+How often is curriculum reviewed?
+Who selects the new curriculum?

-Do students have to take the M-STEP test?
+Do students at Immanuel take the state M-STEP test?

 No (For more information, see Academics)

-Do they have to take any other standardized test?
+Do they have to take any other assessments?

 What if my child has special learning needs?

-Children who meet the criteria can receive assistance from The Learning Center or our Reading Intervention Team (K-2).
+Children who meet the criteria can receive assistance from The Learning Center or our Reading Intervention Team (K-4).
 (For more information, see Academics)

 How does Immanuel’s curriculum and student achievement compare to an average public school?